pletter/petterrylen.com/songwriting/index.markdown

 	about me
 </h5>
 <div id="aboutme">
 	I'm Petter Rylén, a Swedish songwriter, pianist and producer.
-I finished my masters in Music Performance in 2015 from the Rhythmic Music Conservatory in Copenhagen, and have since been working as a touring musician, composer and music educator.
+I got my masters degree in Music Performance in 2015 from the Rhythmic Music Conservatory in Copenhagen, and have since been working as a touring musician, composer and music educator.
 	<br><br>
-	If you’re curious to know more about me I would recommend checking out <a href="http://petterrylen.com/#albums">my albums</a>, or watching <a href="http://www.youtube.com/c/pianopetter">my videos</a>, about how I make music:
+	If you’re curious to know more about me I would recommend checking out <a href="http://petterrylen.com/#albums">my albums</a>, or watching <a href="http://www.youtube.com/c/pianopetter">my videos</a>, about how I make music.
 </div>

 <iframe style="margin: 73px 0px;" class="yt"  src="https://www.youtube.com/embed/mfYZNy_MCb8?controls=0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>